Ruin0x11/intellij-lsp-server/README.md

 ## Caveats
 - Alpha-quality, and probably really unstable.
-- Only targets Java for now, though there is no reason awareness of other languages can't be added.
 - Tested primarily with Emacs' [lsp-mode](https://github.com/emacs-lsp/lsp-mode).
 There are apparently some differences in the way `lsp-mode` implements the specification, so those are currently reflected in the code.
 - Editing in both IDEA and the LSP client at the same time isn't supported currently.